 Gminers — Bitcoin Focus and High Uptime Guarantees

-Contract tiers include Start, Professional, Smart, and VIP.
-Illustratively, Start is around 90,000 GH/s with an estimated 1.43× outcome; Professional lists about 450,000 GH/s near 1.56×; Smart moves to roughly 2,000,000 GH/s at about 1.56×; and VIP is marketed as uncapped hashrate with potential returns above 1.7×, aimed at larger buyers seeking maximum scale.
+Contract tiers are listed as Start, Professional, Smart, and VIP.
+Illustratively, Start is shown near 90,000 GH/s with an estimated 1.43× outcome; Professional around 450,000 GH/s near 1.56×; Smart roughly 2,000,000 GH/s with an estimate around 1.56×; and VIP described as uncapped hashrate with potential returns above 1.7× for larger buyers.

 Genesis Mining — Established Name Focused on Bitcoin